endepointe/watchlog/README.md

 ```

 ## Usage:
-After installation, start the service using the following command:
+After installation and configuration, start the service using the following command:

 systemctl enable watchlog.service
 systemctl start watchlog.service